Naturally Daily

 3. Eucalyptus Essential Oil

-Eucalyptus oil originates from the stems, twigs, and leaves from the eucalyptus tree through steam distillation.
-The oil has been used to treat several skin related issues due to its medicinal properties.
+Eucalyptus oil originates from the stems, twigs, and leaves of the eucalyptus tree through steam distillation.
+The oil has been used to treat several skin-related issues due to its medicinal properties.

 A study published in 2012 evaluated the antimicrobial activities of eucalyptus oil.
 Researchers found the oil contains antiseptic, antibacterial, astringent, and disinfectant properties.

-These properties make the oil to treat bronchitis, burns, diarrhea, inflammation, pain, etc.
+These properties make the oil treat bronchitis, burns, diarrhea, inflammation, pain, etc.

 If you have extreme inflammation and pain due to a wasp sting, eucalyptus oil may soothe your pain.